-Change your tablet's Bluetooth name
+Change your phone's Bluetooth name

-Your tablet has a generic Bluetooth name by default, which is visible to other Bluetooth devices when you connect them.
+Your phone has a generic Bluetooth name by default, which is visible to other Bluetooth devices when you connect them.
 You can change the name so that it is more recognizable.

-- Under Settings > Wireless & networks, make sure Bluetooth is turned on. - Touch Bluetooth. - 3.
-In the Bluetooth screen, touch | Menu > Rename tablet. - 4.
+- 1. Under Settings > Wireless & networks, make sure Bluetooth is turned on. - 2.
+Touch Bluetooth. - In the Bluetooth screen, touch Menu > Rename phone. - 4.
 Type a new name and touch Rename.

-Pair your tablet with a Bluetooth device
+Pair your phone with a Bluetooth device

-You must pair your tablet with a device before you can connect to it.
-Once you pair your tablet with a device, they stay paired unless you unpair them.
+You must pair your phone with a device before you can connect to it.
+Once you pair your phone with a device, they stay paired unless you unpair them.